sysprog21/lab0-c/README.md

 # lab0-c
-Assessing Your C Programming Skills
+Measure Your C Programming Skills

 This lab will give you practice in the style of programming you will need to be able to do proficiently, especially for the later assignments in the class.
 The material covered should all be review for you.
 Some